Creating a Dashboard in Tableau

 - Select Click on a mark.

-- Menu Choose the option from the tooltip or right-click context menu.
+- Menu Choose the option from the tooltip or right-click the context menu.

-Are you interested in learning Tableau course in Bangalore from Experts?
+Are you interested in learning the Tableau from Experts?
+Enroll Tableau course from Intellipaat!

 To create a highlight action: